Get insider access

 2. Best Upper Mid-Range 13-Inch Laptop

 If you have a lighter workload and don't need all the processing power of the Apple MacBook Pro 14 (M3, 2023), get the Apple MacBook Air 13 (2024) instead.
-This 13.6-inch ultraportable is thin and lightweight, making it easy to carry around, and it feels just as well built as the MacBook Pro above.
-The user experience is amazing; it has a sharp, bright display, a spacious keyboard, and a gigantic haptic touchpad.
+This thin and lightweight ultraportable feels just as well built as the MacBook Pro above and provides a great user experience with its bright display (not Mini LED or 120Hz, unfortunately), a spacious keyboard, and a gigantic haptic touchpad.
 The speakers are among the best you can find on the market, and the same goes for the webcam.
 Though not as fast as the Pro/Max chips, Apple's base M3 SoC can easily handle general productivity tasks and even some light video editing and 3D graphics.
 Port selection is its biggest weakness, as it only has two USB-C/Thunderbolt 3 ports, and while it can output to two external displays, it can only do so with the lid closed.
+The battery lasts around 11 hours of light use but charges slowly, taking up to three hours to reach a full charge.

 See our review